saimj7/Action-Recognition-in-Real-Time/README.md

 [INFO] Frame acc. predictions: 0.91895014
 Frame inference in 0.0030 seconds
 ```
-- You can also chose to send prdiction accuracies over the mail if desired.
-Follow the instructions in the config. of run.py and in mylib>Mailer.py
+- You can also chose to send prediction accuracies over the mail if desired.
+Follow the instructions in mylib>Mailer.py (to setup the sender mail).
+- Enter the receiver mail in the config. options at mylib/Config.py

 <div align="center">
 <img src="https://github.com/saimj7/Video-Classification-in-Real-Time/blob/master/mylib/misc/alert.jpg" width=500>